iai-group/DialogueKit/docs/source/dialogue_representation.rst

 :py:mod:`dialoguekit.core.annotation`

-By default an annotation has a slot and a value, for example the slot *price* has the value *$10* in the following utterance *"This dish costs $10."*.
+By default, an annotation has a slot and a value, for example, the slot *price* has the value *$10* in the following utterance *"This dish costs $10."*.

 DialogueKit is shipped with: